Angelmmiguel/material_icons/README.md

 # Slim templating engine

 If you are using [Slim templating engine](http://slim-lang.com/) in your Rails application, use double equal `==` method to render icons or the content won't be marked as HTML safe.
-We are working on this issue, because we use `content_tag` that set the text as HTML safe (see [ActionView::Helpers::TagHelper line 146](https://github.com/rails/rails/blob/4-2-stable/actionview/lib/action_view/helpers/tag_helper.rb#L146)).
+We are working on this issue, because we use `content_tag` and it sets the text as HTML safe (see [ActionView::Helpers::TagHelper line 146](https://github.com/rails/rails/blob/4-2-stable/actionview/lib/action_view/helpers/tag_helper.rb#L146)).

 ```
 p.text